 (a) forthwith and on and with effect from the Effective Date, in respect of the period from the Effective Date until the next following 31st March or 30th September (whichever shall first occur); and

 (b) not less than 82 (eighty-two) days (or if such day is not a Business Day the next following Business Day) prior to each 31st March and 30th September thereafter in respect of the period of six calendar months commencing on the immediately following 1st April or 1st October (as the case may be), until this TO Construction Agreement shall be terminated or shall expire in accordance with paragraph 8.

+7.5.2 The Transmission Owner will not include the Excludable Costs from the costs provided for at paragraph 7.5.1 in its Bi-annual Estimate.

+7.5.3 From 20 Business Days after the receipt of the Construction Approval, the Excludable Costs provided for at 7.5.2 will be excluded from the next Bi-annual Estimate provided to The Company and all future Bi-annual Estimates.

+7.5.4 Where the Transmission Owner has not included the Excludable Costs within the Bi-annual Estimate in accordance with paragraph 7.5.2, the Transmission Owner will not recover those Excludable Costs from The Company on termination of this TO Construction Agreement.

-The Transmission Owner shall provide The Company with all advice and assistance reasonably requested by The Company in relation to any discussions or correspondence with a User in connection with Bi-annual Estimates.
+7.5.5 The Transmission Owner shall provide The Company with all advice and assistance reasonably requested by The Company in relation to any discussions or correspondence with a User in connection with Bi-annual Estimates.

 7.6 Entitlement to Estimate